Throughout American history, the names of certain criminals have taken on romantic associations. Al Capone is perhaps, the most famous case in point.

 “Scarface” Comes to Chicago

 Al Capone came from a family of Neapolitans who immigrated to Brooklyn in 1893.
-He grew up in Brooklyn in poverty, early on becoming drawn into the crime world.
-At various times he was a bar man, a bouncer, and a strong-arm man for Frankie Yale, head of the Sicilian Union, which was a mixture between an ethnic-friendly society and a criminal gang.
+He grew up in Brooklyn in poverty, drawn early on into the crime world.
+At various times he was a barman, a bouncer, and a strong-arm man for Frankie Yale, head of the Sicilian Union, which was a mixture between an ethnic-friendly society and a criminal gang.

 It was also the scene of violent race riots in 1919, partly because a large African American community had migrated north out of the sharecropping South, in response to industrial opportunities during World War I.

 Al Capone’s first job in Chicago was running a brothel called the Four Deuces—so-called because the address was 2222 South Wabash Avenue—for John Torrio, who was a lieutenant of the local crime boss, Jim Colosimo.
 He ran the brothel effectively.
 He was a practical businessman, and he befriended Torrio, who was also a former Brooklyn man who had come out to Chicago.

 The two of them collaborated in 1920 on assassinating Colosimo and taking control of his vice and alcohol business.
 This was right at the beginning of Prohibition; neither thought Colosimo had a sufficient eye for the business opportunities that were presented.